spring-cloud/spring-cloud-stream/roadmap.md

 ## Basic Programming Model

-Just create `MessageChannels` "input" and/or "output" and add `@EnableMessageBus` and run your app as a Spring Boot app (single application context).
-You need to connect to the physical broker for the bus, which is automatic if the relevant bus implementation is available on the classpath.
+Just create `MessageChannels` "input" and/or "output" and add `@EnableChannelBinding` and run your app as a Spring Boot app (single application context).
+You need to connect to the physical broker, which is automatic if the relevant implementation is available on the classpath.
 The sample uses Redis.

 Here's a sample source module (output channel only):

 ```
 @SpringBootApplication
-@EnableMessageBus
+@EnableChannelBinding
 @ComponentScan(basePackageClasses=ModuleDefinition.class)
-public class MessageBusApplication {
+public class MessagingApplication {

   public static void main(String[] args) {
-    SpringApplication.run(MessageBusApplication.class, args);
+    SpringApplication.run(MessagingApplication.class, args);
   }

 }